osohq/oso/docs/content/any/guides/data_filtering/_index.md

 related object in polar and tells us how the current object is related to the other object.

 ### Fetchers
-The other thing oso has to know to use data filtering are how to fetch data.
+The other thing Oso has to know to use data filtering are how to fetch data.
 These are functions that take as input a list of `Constraint` objects.
 The function is then responsible for selecting data that matches all of the constraint from the database, or an API, or wherever the data lives.
 This is the place that data filtering integrates with your data store.